 Artistic Innovation Grant, Native Arts & Cultures Foundation, Vancouver, WA

-Oregon Arts Commission, Oregon Individual Artist Opportunity Grant
+Oregon Arts Commission, Oregon Individual Artist Opportunity Grant, Salem, OR

-Regional Arts and Culture Council, Individual Artist Project Grant
+Regional Arts and Culture Council, Individual Artist Project Grant, Portland, OR

 Patron Print, Gilkey Center, Portland Art Museum, Portland, OR

 Contemporary Northwest Art Award, Portland Art Museum, Portland, OR

 Anonymous Was A Woman, New York, New York

 Artist in Residence, Wright Museum of Art, Beloit College, Beloit WI